 Want to get reading with your kids?
-Here are ten books series that have been FishFam-tested.
+Here are ten books series for kids that have been FishFam-tested.
+They make great Christmas gifts!

-Since I am a bookworm, it was really important to me that our kids love to read.
+Since I am a bookworm, it has always been really important to me that our kids love to read.
 FishPapa loves to read, so it sounded like an easy thing to swing.
 For the most part, it’s working so far.

 Everyone loves a good story.